danaalkalali/myjob/popstructure.md

 ## 3. Frequency file

-Now the allele frequency file.
+Same thing now but for the allele frequency file.

 `plink --bfile plinkfilename --freq --out filename_ofyourchoice `

 Note that this is different than --maf because we are generating a frequency file, which is passive, not filtering out variants based on the minor allele frequency, which is active.

-Now we have our PLINK files that are needed for EmmaX later.
+Now we have our 2 PLINK files that are needed for EmmaX later.
 Next, let's make the fastStructure population structure file.

 ## Preparing the fastStructure input VCF